 Again, you need to be spooled with line and have the reel properly set on your rod.

-35% of 20 is 7 pounds so you’ll need seven pounds of weight.
+25% of 30 is 7.5 pounds so you’ll need seven and a half pounds of weight.

-Just make sure you have 35% of the break strength of your fishing line.
+Just make sure you have weight equal to 25-30% % of the break strength of your fishing line.

 Here’s what to do: